 This builds on last month's "enhanced autofill" launch, which added support for passport numbers, driver's licenses, and vehicle details.
 That feature required users to opt in, but these new integrations happen automatically for anyone signed into Chrome.

 The timing isn't coincidental.
-As browsers become the primary interface for work and personal tasks, Google's positioning Chrome as more than just a window to the web - it's becoming a personal assistant that anticipates your needs. is pushing similar integration with Edge and Office 365, while relies on Safari's tight iOS integration.
+As browsers become the primary interface for work and personal tasks, Google's positioning Chrome as more than just a window to the web - it's becoming a personal assistant that anticipates your needs.
+Microsoft is pushing similar integration with Edge and Office 365, while Apple relies on Safari's tight iOS integration.